Fight Zombie Product Ownership with the Product Ownership Evolution Model

 What It Shows

 One pattern that the creators of the POEM often see, and that we have independently verified as a reliable indicator of Zombie Scrum, is an abundance of roles coupled with a PO and the development team to the far right on the scale.
-This means neither the PO nor the development team are actually empowered to make crucial decisions on their product.
+This means neither the PO nor the development team is actually empowered to make crucial decisions on their product.
 Other people in the organization often pull the strings.
 That overview itself is often a really helpful first step.
 However, if you want to break out of Zombie Scrum structures, you will also need to make actual changes.

 A Call to Action